pjacferreira/flow-sequencer/README.md

 ...
 ```

 This Basically creates an asynchronous call sequence, with some control structures (if/then/else, loop, goto, Nested Sequences, etc) sprinkled in.
-If you can live within this structure it should make your code easier to read.
+If you can live
+within this structure, it should make your code easier to read.

 ## Basic API